[SAEN] 马刺大家庭如何助力俾斯麦·比永博筹款晚宴圆满成功

 Wembanayama was one of the first players to arrive.

 “I actually did not speak to Vic about this,” Biyombo said.
 "I just sent (invitations out) in a group text message, and he just showed up.
-And the first thing he did was give me this big hug, a full of smile, and I got somewhat emotional and said, “Man, thank you.’ … But that’s who Vic is, man.”
+And the first thing he did was give me this big hug, a full smile, and I got somewhat emotional and said, “Man, thank you.’ … But that’s who Vic is, man.”

 The turnout touched Biyombo, a 15th-year pro in his second season with the Spurs.